Pāuatahanui

 Pāuatahanui (/'paʊətɑːhəˌnuːi/; /mi/) is a village in New Zealand's North Island.
 It is at the far eastern end of what was known as the Pāuatahanui Inlet (since renamed to Te Awarua-o-Porirua Harbour), an arm of the Porirua Harbour, northeast of Wellington.
-In local government terms, Pāuatahanui is part of the Northern Ward of Porirua City.
+In local government terms, Pāuatahanui is part of the Pāuatahanui General Ward of Porirua City.

 History

 Early settlement and history

 After Te Rangihaeata was defeated in the 1846 Hutt Valley Campaign the area became safer as a route from the Hutt Valley via Belmont and Judgeford and on to the north, via Paekākāriki to the Manawatū and Wanganui.
 The road from Wellington reached Pāuatahanui in September 1848, and a reliable road to the north as far as Paekākāriki was completed by November 1849.
 Known nowadays as the "Paekākāriki Hill Road", it continued to be the main road north until the road bridge was built at Paremata in 1939.
 Access from the Hutt Valley was also upgraded to a road in 1873, and the road that was to become State Highway 58 from Haywards was established in the 1870s.

 The first non-denominational Protestant chapel was built about 1856, and from 1861 Anglican services were held by a visiting clergyman once a fortnight.
 Congregations dwindled with an Anglican church built.
 It became tumbledown, and was demolished around 1910.
 Other churches were St Joseph's Catholic Church (1878) and St Alban's Anglican Church (1898).